gunrock/gunrock/doc/programming_model.md

 three operators.
 Next, we need to write different functors for these operators.
 Some graph algorithms require only one functor (BFS), but some graph algorithms need more (CC needs seven).
 Finally, we write an enactor to load the proper operator with the proper functor.
+We provide a graph primitive template.
+The problem, functor, and enactor files are under gunrock/app/template, and the driver code is under tests/template.